Oracle Licensing

 • Audit your Java usage immediately: You canโ€™t manage what you donโ€™t know.
 Do a comprehensive scan of your environment for Oracle JDK installations โ€“ servers, VMs, developer PCs, build servers, etc. Determine which versions are in use and for what purpose.
 Many organizations were surprised to discover old Java 8 or 11 installations embedded in software build processes or third-party apps.
 Document all of it.

 • Evaluate the necessity of Oracleโ€™s JDK: For each use case, decide if you need Oracleโ€™s Java.
-In many cases, switching to a free OpenJDK distribution (such as Eclipse Temurin/Adoptium, Amazon Corretto, or Red Hat OpenJDK) is relatively straightforward and provides the same functionality.
+In many cases, switching to a free OpenJDK distribution (such as Eclipse Temurin/Adoption, Amazon Corretto, or Red Hat OpenJDK) is relatively straightforward and provides the same functionality.
 These are essentially the same base code as Oracle JDK (since Java is largely open-source now), but without cost.
-For example, you might replace Oracle JDK 8 with Amazon Corretto 8 on your servers โ€“ test your apps to ensure no issues, and youโ€™re done, no license needed.
+For example, you might replace Oracle JDK 8 with Amazon Corretto 8 on your servers.
+Test your apps to ensure there are no issues, and youโ€™re done – no license is needed.
 Reserve Oracleโ€™s JDK only for cases where you truly benefit from Oracleโ€™s support or specific commercial features.

-• If you must stay with Oracle Java: Perhaps you have an application certified only on Oracle JDK, or you want Oracleโ€™s support for Java,ย rightโ€“size the subscription.
+• If you must stay with Oracle Java, consider the following: Perhaps you have an application certified only for Oracle JDK, or you require Oracleโ€™s support for Java.
+In this case, right-size the subscription.
 Under the new model, it likely means negotiating the employee count or price.
 Scrutinize Oracleโ€™s definition of โ€œemployeeโ€ in the contract.
-It typically counts contractors, etc., but maybe you can exclude part of the organization (for instance, if a subsidiary doesnโ€™t use any Oracle software, you might keep them out of scope by legal structuring).
+It typically counts contractors, etc., but you may be able to exclude part of the organization (for instance, if a subsidiary doesnโ€™t use any Oracle software, you might keep them out of scope through legal structuring).
 Work with Oracle or a licensing advisor to see if thereโ€™s flexibility (though Oracleโ€™s default stance is that all employees count).
-Also, consider the following terms: you might not want a very long-term Java contract, given the rapidly changing landscape โ€“ a shorter subscription can allow re-evaluation later.
+Additionally, consider the following terms: you may not want a long-term Java contract, given the rapidly changing landscape โ€“ a shorter subscription can allow for re-evaluation later.

 • Stay updated on Java licensing news: Oracleโ€™s Java policy has changed more than once and could change again.
 There are indications that customer pushback might force Oracle to adjust pricing or terms.
 Keep an eye on Oracle announcements or consult with Oracle licensing specialists each year to ensure youโ€™re aware of the latest policy (for example, Oracleโ€™s introduction of the no-fee license for the latest LTS versions was a response to community feedback).
 You can take advantage of new free options or prepare for changes by staying informed.